 "To say 2020 has been an extraordinary year in not only our firm's history but the world's would be an understatement," CEO James Gorman said in the note.

-About half the bank's workforce — or roughly 30,000 employees — are slated to receive the bonus, which comes during a year when Morgan Stanley is on to hit a company record for revenue, about $45 billion, according to Bloomberg estimates.
+Roughly 30,000 employees — about half the bank's workforce — are slated to receive the bonus, which comes during a year when Morgan Stanley is on pace to hit a company record for revenue, about $45 billion, according to Bloomberg estimates.

 The bank immersed itself in two multibillion-dollar acquisitions this year — first, a $13 billion purchase of E*Trade in February, and then a $7 billion agreement to buy investment management firm Eaton Vance in October.